 To begin, you should carefully consider the effects of the noise and vibrations of the roof installation on the people living in the home.
 It may be wise to take a baby to someone else’s house for the day, as the noise from shingle tear off and installation will be constant throughout the day and the baby will be unable to sleep.
 Also, if someone living in the home has sensory issues, they too should find an alternative accommodation for the day as the roof installation can be pretty intense on the senses.
-And the homeowner should remember pets as well.
+The homeowner should remember pets as well.
 Many cat and dog breeds will have a hard time with the noise and vibrations of a new roof installation.
 Dropping them off at pet daycare for the day may be the best way to avoid a traumatic experience.
 If the pet is able to stay inside during the roof installation, be aware that you may have to wait to let them outside to go to the bathroom to avoid falling shingles and nails.
 Before letting them out, you should always communicate with the worksite manager to make sure that it is safe.

 Next, you should be mindful of all things attached to walls and ceilings on your new roof day.
 If your home has two stories, then the second floor should be prioritized over the first floor.
 You should remove all hanging objects from walls.
 Pictures, art, even flimsy bookshelves are all subject to falling during the most intense parts of roof tear off and installation.
 Chandeliers and fragile light fixtures should be stabilized or even taken down in situations where fixtures are in close proximity to roof installation.
 Glass, china, and vases should also be considered potential breakable objects during roof installation and should be tended to accordingly.